-Tragedy of the Commons is an economic problem where individuals have access to a shared resource and act in their own interest, at the expense of other individuals.
+The definition of the Tragedy of the Commons is an economic and environmental science problem where individuals have access to a shared resource and act in their own interest, at the expense of other individuals.
 This can result in overconsumption, underinvestment, and depletion of resources.

 Conversely, exercising restraint would yield benefits for all in the long-term, as the shared resource would remain available.

 Arguably the best examples of Tragedy of the Commons occur in situations that lead to environmental degradation.

 Among many things, pollution is caused by wastewater.
 As the number of households and companies increase and dump their waste into the water, the water loses its ability to clean itself.
 This results in water that is toxic to wildlife and the people that live around and rely on it.

 Another example of the Tragedy of the Commons lies in overfishing.
 In Canada, the Grand Banks fishery off the coast of Newfoundland was a means of livelihood for regional fishermen.
 Abundant in cod, the fishery allowed fishermen to catch as many cod as they desired without negatively impacting their population.

 Then, in the 1960s, advancements in technology allowed fishermen to catch vast quantities of cod, far more than before.
 However, with each passing season, the amount of cod deteriorated and by the 1990s, the fishing industry in the region collapsed because there wasn’t enough fish to go around.
 This situation where individual fishermen took advantage of opportunities to benefit themselves in the short term, even when their actions were clearly detrimental to society in the long term, encapsulates the self-preserving mindset behind the Tragedy of the Commons.
 These fishermen thought logically, but not collectively, which led to their downfall.